 Preparing your pre-trial motion

-Regardless of whether the pre-trial motion is written or oral, you will still need to make a persuasive argument to the court.
+Regardless of whether the pre-trial motion is written or oral, you still need to make a persuasive argument to the court.
 This will mean crafting that argument beforehand.
 The process will naturally entail compiling the necessary research, while applying that research to the facts of your case.

-Your written pre-trial motion will also need to be properly formatted and structured according to the applicable rules of your court.
+Your written pre-trial motion will also need to be properly formatted and structured according to the rules of your court.
 In addition to legal briefs, written submissions can also include affidavits, exhibits, and other supporting documents.

 Filing, serving, and arguing your pre-trial motion